Who Was Geraldine Ferraro?

-Born on August 26, 1935, in Newburgh, New York, Geraldine A. Ferraro worked as an assistant district attorney before being elected as a Democrat to the U.S. House of Representatives in 1978.
+Geraldine A. Ferraro worked as an assistant district attorney before being elected as a Democrat to the U.S. House of Representatives in 1978.
 Ferraro was the first woman to chair her party's 1984 platform committee and the first female vice presidential nominee, running with Walter Mondale.
-She later worked for the U.N. and with Hillary Clinton.
+She later worked for the United Nations and with Hillary Clinton.
 She died on March 26, 2011, in Boston, Massachusetts.

-Born on August 26, 1935, in Newburgh, New York, Geraldine Anne Ferraro broke new ground for women in 1984 as the first female vice presidential running mate for a major political party.
-Recently, however, she has been making waves with her comments about Senator Barack Obama during the battle to become the 2008 Democratic presidential candidate.
-From a working-class Italian-American background, she lost her father was she was only eight years old.
-Her mother moved with Ferraro and her brother to the South Bronx where she worked as seamstress.
+Ferraro was born on August 26, 1935, in Newburgh, New York.
+From a working-class Italian American background, she lost her father when she was only eight years old.
+Her mother moved with Ferraro and her brother to the South Bronx where she worked as a seamstress.

 That same year, Ferraro married realtor John Zaccaro.
 The couple had three children, Donna, John Jr., and Laura.
 While her children were young, she worked in private practice.
 In 1974, Ferraro began her career in public service, becoming an assistant district attorney in Queens County.
 One of her most notable contributions to district attorney’s office was creating the special victims bureau, which prosecuted a variety of cases involving crimes against children and the elderly as well as sexual offenses and domestic abuse.

 Ferraro made her first bid for office in 1978, seeking election to the House of Representatives for the New York City’s ninth district.
 In her home turf of Queens, she positioned herself as a politician tough on crime and as a person who understood the struggles of the working class.
 Ferraro won the election and proved to be a Democrat on the rise.